"The Beginnings of Gender Confusion"

 What You Need To Know:

-ON THE BASIS OF SEX is better structured and more compelling than other recent leftist movies.
+ON THE BASIS OF SEX is better structured and more compelling than other recent liberal, leftist movies.
 As such, it’s fairly entertaining.
 However, the movie does change some facts for dramatic purposes.
 It also relies too heavily on emotional appeals to make its case for radical social change.
 That change is crafted to support a dangerous, utopian ideal of “gender equality.”
-The movie’s characters discount the harmful unintended consequences of Justice Ginsburg’s feminist legal career.
-ON THE BASIS OF SEX also has a significant amount of foul language.
+The movie’s characters discount the harmful consequences of Ginsburg’s feminist legal career.
+ON THE BASIS OF SEX also has more than 25 obscenities and profanities.

 ON THE BASIS OF SEX is a biographical drama of Supreme Court Justice Ruth Bader Ginsburg and her first two sex discrimination cases in 1971 and 1972, which led to major legal and social changes, and the role her family life played in those efforts.
 ON THE BASIS OF SEX is better structured and more compelling than other recent leftist movies, but the feminist movie does change some facts for dramatic purposes and ultimately relies too heavily on emotional left-leaning appeals to make its case for radical social change.

 Starring Felicity Jones as Ruth Ginsburg, the movie opens with Ruth starting Harvard Law School in 1956, only one of nine women in her class.
 Though he supported the inclusion of women at the school, the Dean is a bit condescending toward the women.
 Meanwhile, Ruth’s husband, Marty, is one year ahead of her at Harvard, and they have a 14-month-old baby, Jane.